dev-hb/cakeapi/README.md

         <li><code>update&condition=?&[column=?&...]</code> : updates a row's fields with given condition</li>
     </ul>

-    <i>Ps: For the update link the first param after action MUST be the conditional row such us ID then followed by other fields</i>
+<i>For the update link the first param after action MUST be the conditional row such us ID then followed by other fields</i>
 </p>

 <h4>Examples (project devcrawlers.com/api)</h4>